blockyfish-client/api/announcements.md

 ### Client bans

 Fede banned some people today (Apr.
 18, 2025) for hacking.
 At this time, there doesn't seem to be any automated system that bans players for hacking.
-Fede banned people who were reported in Deepcord's client report channel manually.
+Fede banned people who were reported in Deepcord's client report channel manually

+---

 ### v4.3.1